OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 ## Configuring multiple custom layouts

 You can implement as many custom recording layouts as you want.
 Simply store each one of them (each one with its own `index.html` entrypoint file) in a subfolder under path `/PATH/TO/INDEX/CUSTOM/LAYOUT`.
-Then, when configuring your sessions as stated above in point 3, just add a new parameter besides changing `recordingLayout` property:
+Then, when configuring your sessions as stated above in point 3, just add a new parameter besides changing `defaultRecordingLayout` property:

-  - If you are using the _API REST_, add an additional field to json body: `"recordingLayout":"CUSTOM", "customLayout":"RELATIVE/PATH/TO/INDEX"`
+  - If you are using the _API REST_, add an additional field to json body: `"defaultRecordingLayout":"CUSTOM", "defaultCustomLayout":"RELATIVE/PATH/TO/INDEX"`
-  - If you are using _openvidu-java-client_, create SessionProperties object with a new step: `new SessionProperties.Builder().recordingLayout(RecordingLayout.CUSTOM).customLayout("RELATIVE/PATH/TO/INDEX").build())`
+  - If you are using _openvidu-java-client_, create SessionProperties object with a new step: `new SessionProperties.Builder().defaultRecordingLayout(RecordingLayout.CUSTOM).defaultCustomLayout("RELATIVE/PATH/TO/INDEX").build())`
-  - If you are using _openvidu-node-client_, create SessionProperties object with a new property: `{recordingLayout: RecordingLayout.CUSTOM, customLayout: "RELATIVE/PATH/TO/INDEX"}`
+  - If you are using _openvidu-node-client_, create SessionProperties object with a new property: `{defaultRecordingLayout: RecordingLayout.CUSTOM, defaultCustomLayout: "RELATIVE/PATH/TO/INDEX"}`

 <br>
 Path `RELATIVE/PATH/TO/INDEX` is the path from openvidu-server configuration property `openvidu.recording.custom-layout` to the specific `index.html` you want to use for a particular session recording.
 So, if you have the following folder tree structure: